enso-org/enso-archive/doc/java-style-guide.md

 of the public API, the following should be documented:

 1. **Top-Level Type Definitions:** All type definitions must be accompanied by a doc comment.
-This includes nested classes.z
+This includes nested classes.
 2. **Functions:** Function documentation should provide at-a-glance intuition for how to use that function.